 It’s fine to complete 9 tasks, but you don’t necessarily have to.

-Take your time to make sure you accomplish tasks efficiently.
+Take your time to make sure you accomplish these activities efficiently.
 If you can’t finish everything, you can move them to the next day.

 However, try to ensure the jobs you’re moving are among the 5 small tasks.